-Exam Date and Time A read-through time will be given prior to the start of the exam-15 minutes in the morning session and 15 minutes in the afternoon session.
 Exam Registration Candidates may register online or with an application.
 Order Study Notes Study notes are part of the required syllabus and are not available electronically but may be purchased through the online store.
-The Introductory Study Note has a complete listing of all study notes Introductory Study Note as well as errata and other important information.
+Introductory Study Note The Introductory Study Note has a complete listing of all study notes as well as errata and other important information.
 Case Study A copy of the case study will be provided with the examinations.
 Candidates will not be allowed to bring their copy of the case study into the examination room.
 Past Exams Past Exams from 2000-present are available on SOA website.
-Candidates should be sure to check the Updates page on the exam Updates home page periodically for additional corrections or notices.
+Updates Candidates should be sure to check the Updates page on the exam home page periodically for additional corrections or notices.